vagabondmasa

 It was founded by En no Gyōja about 1,400 years ago.

-This route, rooted in tradition, serves as a training ground for Shugendō—a syncretic religious practice blending Taoism, Shinto, Buddhism, and Japanese shamanism.
+This ancient route, deeply rooted in tradition, serves as a sacred training ground for practitioners of Shugendō—a syncretic religious discipline blending elements of Taoism, Shinto, Buddhism, and indigenous Japanese shamanism.

-The journey incorporates 75 spiritual locales, called "nabiki," dispersed along the route—caves, rocks, waterfalls, and mountain peaks serving as places for prayer and spiritual exercises.
+The journey incorporates 75 spiritual locales, called "nabiki," dispersed along the route—caves, rocks, waterfalls, and mountain peaks that serve as sacred sites for prayer, meditation, and physical training.
+Each site invites pilgrims to reflect on their spiritual path, pushing them to transcend their physical limits.

-Historically, women were prohibited from traversing most of this sacred route, with Mount Ōmine remaining closed to them.
+Historically, women were prohibited from traversing most sections of this sacred route, with Mount Ōmine in particular remaining closed to them—a tradition still observed today to preserve its ancient religious customs.

-The pilgrimage takes several days, leading through wilderness areas with limited opportunities to deviate from the path.
+The full pilgrimage takes several days, winding through remote wilderness areas with few opportunities to deviate from the path, reinforcing a profound sense of isolation and devotion among travelers.

-In 2004, UNESCO designated the Ōmine Okugakemichi as part of the World Heritage Site "Sacred Sites and Pilgrimage Routes in the Kii Mountain Range," highlighting its cultural and spiritual significance on the Kii Peninsula.
+In 2004, UNESCO designated the Ōmine Okugakemichi as part of the World Heritage Site "Sacred Sites and Pilgrimage Routes in the Kii Mountain Range," recognizing its enduring cultural and spiritual significance on the Kii Peninsula.

 After purifying the body with river water, the pilgrimage begins.